pentacledotai/defi-learning/atomics/hold.md

 As mentioned, the premise of cryptocurrencies in general is the removal of trusted intermediaries, and distributing the responsibilities which belonged to them in traditional financial systems over the whole network.
 This is a double-edged sword, however — there is no customer support to revert your transaction if you send your coins to the wrong place.

-## Rewards

-Cryptocurrencies backed by blockchain technologies have various benefits over fiat money.
-Some people buy them as investment or saving vehicles, speculating that their value is going to increase in the future.
-Others may turn to them because traditional banks are unreliable or less convenient than cryptocurrencies.

-A traditional wire transfer between countries, for example, can take several days or more.
-Blockchain-native stablecoins allow people to do similar value transactions within a few minutes, without the added risk of price instability.